Giannis Fetfatzidis: APOEL

+Second spell to Aris

+On 4 January 2024, a day after his release from APOEL, Fetfatzidis signed a 1.5-year contract with Aris.

 International career

 Fetfatzidis made his debut with Greece in UEFA Euro 2012 qualifying, participating in the 1–0 win over Latvia on 8 October 2010 at the G. Karaiskakis Stadium as an 82nd minute substitution for Sotiris Ninis.
 In the following game against Israel, he was substituted early for Ninis, who picked up an injury.
 On 9 February 2011, he scored his first goal for the national team at the AEL FC Arena in Larissa in a friendly match against Canada that Greece won 1–0.

 Fetfatzidis scored his second and third goals for his country on 3 June against Malta during a Euro 2012 qualifying game.
 On 31 March 2015 three Greece players (Fetfatzidis, Moras, Tachtsidis) suffer minor injuries after being involved in fatal car crash following Euro 2016 qualifier 0–0 with Hungary.
 The crash was on the way to Budapest airport on Monday.
 Fetfatzidis reportedly received stitches to a head wound.